olaanders/rpg-wfrp/characters/npc-karl-empresser-duellist.md

 rather glare at someone to make them do something rather than do it himself.
 In short, a bully — but a very dangerous one._

-> Quote: “Shut up, you idiot.
+> “Shut up, you idiot.
 And clean it again”

 |**WS**|**BS**|**S**|**T**|**Ag**|**Int**|**WP**|**Fel**|
 |55|38|43|43|41|34|34|39|